Sukhija-Aniket/EcommerceFrosthack/README.md

 # EcommerceFrosthack
-Building Ecommerce application for Frosthack IIT Mandi
+Building Ecommerce application, MandiMart for Frosthack'2022 IIT Mandi

-how to proceed:-
+How to proceed:-

 firstly fork the repository and then clone it into your local system.